Bad Girl (manga): Anime

 An anime television series adaptation was announced on June 28, 2024.
 It is produced by Bridge and directed by Jōji Furuta, with series composition handled by Shōji Yonemura, characters designed by Yūki Morimoto, and music composed by Arisa Okehazama.
 The series aired from July 6 to September 21, 2025, on Tokyo MX and other networks.
 (Note: Tokyo MX and BS11 listed the series premiere on July 5, 2025, at 25:00, which is effectively July 6 at 1:00 a.m.
 JST.)
-The opening theme song is "Super Big Love!" (すーぱーびっぐらぶ！), while the ending theme song is "Bad Surprise", both performed by Tenrogun (天狼群), a unit composed of Azusa Tachibana, Niina Hanamiya, Misato Matsuoka, and Miharu Hanai as their respective characters.
+The opening theme song is "Super Big Love!" (すーぱーびっぐらぶ！), and the ending theme song is "Bad Surprise", both performed by Tenrogun (天狼群), a unit composed of Azusa Tachibana, Niina Hanamiya, Misato Matsuoka, and Miharu Hanai as their respective characters.
 Sentai Filmworks licensed the series in North America for streaming on Hidive; prior to its streaming debut, it premiered at Anime Expo on July 4, 2025.
 An English-language dubbing premiered on Hidive on October 29, 2025.
 Medialink licensed the series in Asia-Pacific for streaming on Ani-One Asia's YouTube channel.